ali3bdalla/Tafqeet/README.md

 print_r($core->setAmount('900000.34')->initValidation()->prepare()->run()->result('sar'));
 ```

-just replace the number you want with 900000.34 and run the above command you will see it will gives you nice result
+just replace 900000.34  by the number you want  and run the above command you will see it will gives you  result

 as you see